giovi321/drives-smart-monitoring/README.md

   - One HA device per host
   - One sensor per drive for health %
   - One binary sensor per drive for SMART problem
-- Availability support (Last Will & Testament) so HA marks device offline if the script stops
+- Availability support (via heartbeat) so HA marks device offline if the script stops
 - Output modes: human-readable table, JSON, verbose breakdown

 ## Requirements